The FourFourTwo Season Preview 2015/16: Bournemouth

 While total football wasn’t a total success in Bournemouth’s first-ever season in the top flight, Howe’s ability to get the best out of newbies, loanees and has-beens was enough to ensure the club’s survival – and earn him the England job after Roy Hodgson’s team crashed out of Euro 2016 at the group stage.
 Obviously.

-To see where FourFourTwo think Bournemouth will finish – along with a bespoke two-page preview – get our special new season issue, which will be out soon.
+To see where FourFourTwo think Bournemouth will finish – along with a bespoke two-page preview – get our special new season issue, out Saturday 1 August.